 It would seem logical that police, for investigative purposes, would want to wear cameras to document their daily encounters.
-Perhaps body cameras documenting the situation may have helped in cases like Ferguson or the 2014 shooting of 12-year-old Tamir Rice in Cleveland, Ohio.
+Perhaps body cameras recording the situation may have helped in cases like Michael Brown, Tamir Rice, or George Floyd.

-While the issue may seem simple, it is not always so.
+While the issue may seem simple, it is not always.
 The use of body cameras is inherent with concerns, including how and when the video footage can be used.
 For example, should the video footage be made public?
 If so…when?
-Last September, the Charlotte-Mecklenburg Police Department was pressured to release body camera footage of Keith Lamont Scott’s death, following days of protest in Charlotte.
-Were they forced to release the footage before they wanted to in order to appease the protesters?
-Had body cameras not been used, would the situation have been different?

 Positive Effect of Body Cameras